Snapshot virtual tour

 On the trail leading to the East Overlook you can see the beautiful Mississippi River Valley and into Wisconsin.

-The Hill of Many Timbers Overlook sits above Kearns Valley.
+The Orchard Overlook sits above Kearns Valley.
 Off in the distance is Interstate 90.
 You may notice restricted access/no trespassing signs below this overlook and in other areas of the park.
 These are posted to protect important plants and animal habitat.